sulu/sulu-docs/cookbook/implement-entity-extensible.rst

 """"""""""""""""""""""

-In the `SuluBookBundle.php` file we need to add a compiler pass to automatically resolve our interface to the currently set entity implementation.
+In the `SuluBookBundle.php` file we need to add a compiler pass to automatically resolve our interface to the configured entity and repository implementation.
-To do this, we can use the already implemented `buildPersistence()` method of the `PersistenceBundleTrait` class.
+To do this, we can use the already implemented `buildPersistence()` method of the `PersistenceBundleTrait` class and the `addAliases()` method of the `ContainerBuilder`.
 After this our `SuluBookBundle.php` will look something like this:

 .. code-block:: php